armvirus/hook-scanner/README.md

 2. The instruction is compared against the module on disk to check for patch.
 3. If it is a patched instruction checks if it is a jmp and proceeds to resolve the jmp destination
 4. If the jmp destination leads to an absolute jmp it follows it and prints the result (module + offset)
+5. It can be customized to decent int3 (breakpoint hooks) and other patches like nop

 ![Valorant Example](./example.jpg)